LJPileggi/nested_sampling/README.md

 ### Run a simulation
 See the list different flags through:

-$ python3 classical.py/diffusive.py --flag %%%
+$ python3 classical.py _or_ diffusive.py --flag %%%

 output files are stored in the ./output/ folder.